-- Your lending your Member ID Card to someone else - Your getting prescriptions for controlled substances in an improper way - Your doctors billing us for services you did not get - For MassHealth-related questions, please call MassHealth Customer Service at 800.841.2900 (TTY: 711), Monday through Friday, from 8 a.m. to 5 p.m.
+- Your lending your Member ID Card to someone else - Your getting prescriptions for controlled substances in an improper way - Your doctors billing us for services you did not get

-To report potential Fraud and/or abuse, or if you have questions, please call us at 888.257.1985, Monday through Friday, from 8 a.m. to 5 p.m., excluding holidays, or email us at fraudandabuse@point32health.org.
+To report potential Fraud and/or abuse, or if you have questions, please call us at 888-257-1985, Monday through Friday, from 8 a.m. to 5 p.m., excluding holidays, or email us at fraudandabuse@point32health.org.
 We don't need your name or Member information.
 You can also call our confidential hotline anytime at 877.824.7123, or send an anonymous letter to us at: